Lilieyen/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that prints environment variables
+script that prints local and env variables and functions